hailelagi/hailelagi.com/content/notes/stitch-fs.md

 indirection, except of course for the problem of too many indirections.
 {{% /callout %}}

 As it turns out a filesystem is historically an _internal_ sub-component of the operating system! in kernel/priviledged space.
 However there's all these interesting _usecases_ for writing all sorts of different _kinds of filesystems_ which make different _design decisions_ at different layers, wouldn't it be nice to not brick yourself mounting some random filesystem I made?
-How about an _EC2 instance_? or a docker container? now that _virtualisation_ technology is ubiquitous how does that change the interface?
+How about an _EC2 instance_? or a [docker container?](https://docs.docker.com/engine/storage/) today where workloads run above [hypervisors](https://pages.cs.wisc.edu/~remzi/OSTEP/vmm-intro.pdf) how does that change the interface?

 What is a filesystem _really?_ to linux at least it's [the universe and everything else](https://en.wikipedia.org/wiki/Everything_is_a_file), in general it's a way of **organising** data and metadata for **access.**